First Bank System: History

 First Bank's earliest direct corporate ancestor, First National Bank of Minneapolis, was founded in 1864 and received its charter in 1865.
-That bank, in turn, grew out of private banking house Sidle, Wolford and Co.
+That bank, in turn, grew out of private banking house Sidel, Wolford and Co.

-On August 23, 1929, First National of Minneapolis merged with First National Bank of St. Paul (founded in 1864 out of private banking house Parker, Paine and Co.) to form the First Bank Stock Corporation.
+On August 23, 1929, First National Bank of Minneapolis merged with First National Bank of Saint Paul (founded in 1864 out of private banking house Parker, Paine and Co.) to form the First Bank Stock Corporation.
 The two banks jointly acquired the stock in 32 other banks in Minnesota, North and South Dakota and Montana.

 In February 1956, First Bank Stock Corporation announced the pending acquisition of six banks in Minnesota and one bank in La Crosse, Wisconsin.
 This transaction is significant for the holding company since it marks its first entry into the state of Wisconsin and would also mark its last acquisition outside of Minnesota due to the passage of the Bank Holding Company Act of 1956 a few months later which would forbid new interstate acquisitions until provisions of this act were gradually weakened during the mid-1980s and later removed the following decade.

 In April 1968, the First Bank Stock Corporation changed its name to First Bank System Inc.

 In 1992, the company moved into its new 53-story headquarters building called First Bank Place.
 At the time of its completion, the building was one of the tallest buildings in Minneapolis.